Since the 1980s, alumni continue to find new ways to shape, improve, and leave their mark at the DC Bar.

-The District of Columbia Bar (D.C.
-Bar) has sworn in Patrick McGlone, JD '86, as president for the 2017-2018 term.
-Mr. McGlone is the 46th president of the D.C.
-Bar and joins a long list of GW Law alumni who have also served as president.
-The organization is the second-largest unified bar in the country.
+On June 11, the District of Columbia Bar (DC Bar) swore in Susan M. Hoffman, JD '79, as president for the 2019-2020 term.
+Ms. Hoffman is the 48th president of the DC Bar and joins a long list of GW Law alumni who have also served as president.
+The organization is the second-largest unified bar in the country with approximately 100,000 members in all 50 states and more than 80 countries.

 Joan H. Strand, Professor Emeritus in Residence of Clinical Law and JD '75, served as president from 1999-2000.
 Professor Strand believes that GW Law has a strong connection to the organization because public service is an important value stressed by the law school.
 "I think that many of us who teach at GW Law want students to recognize that beyond getting jobs and repaying loans, lawyers have a responsibility to give back to the community and that there are many ways to do that," she said.
 "Taking on leadership roles in the Bar is another way to fulfill that obligation."